MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/upload-organizational-data-1st.md

 ## Validation fails

-If a data validation fails, the **Data load** page shows a "could not be validated" notification.
-It also presents you with options.
+If data validation fails, the **Setup** page shows a "could not be validated" notification in the **Upload details** area.
+This page also presents you with options of how to proceed.

 <img src="../images/wpa/setup/5-orgd-upload-fail.png" alt="Validation failed">

-Before you try to address the problem, you can select **Download error log**.
-This log file describes the problems in your data that might cause validation errors.
-Use this information to decide which path to choose next &mdash; whether to fix the source data or change your mapping settings.
+Before you address the problem, you can select **Download error log**.
+This log file describes the problems in your data that might have caused the validation errors.
+Use this information to decide what to do next &mdash; fix the source data or change your mapping settings.
 The following section describes these options:

 ### Options upon failed validation